Drugun/CompoundOrigins/README.md

   - Nature
     - Can fertilise crops for free
     - Faster breaking of wood and plant blocks
-    - Longer wither status effect
+    - Wither status effect prolonged
-    - Increased exhaustion when mining underground
+    - Greatly increased exhaustion when mining underground
     - 1 of:
       - Poison projectile (active ability)
       - Summon wall of roots (active ability)